Morehouse College: Modern history

 Leroy Keith Jr., was named president in 1987.
 In 1995, alumnus Walter E. Massey, became Morehouse's ninth president.
 His successor, alumnus Robert Michael Franklin Jr. was the tenth president of the college.
 In November 2012, alumnus John Silvanus Wilson was announced as the institution's 11th president.
 In January 2018, David A. Thomas took office as the college's 12th president.

-In 2007, Morehouse graduated 540 men, one of the largest classes in its history.
+In 2006, Morehouse graduated 540 men, the largest class in its history.
 On May 16, 2008, Joshua Packwood became the first white valedictorian to graduate in the school's 141-year history.
 In August 2008, Morehouse welcomed a total of 920 new students (770 freshmen and 150 transfer students) to its campus, one of the largest entering classes in the history of the school.

 Morehouse celebrated several historic milestones in 2013.
 One century prior, in 1913, Atlanta Baptist College was renamed Morehouse College after Henry Lyman Morehouse, corresponding secretary for the American Baptist Home Mission Society.
 2013 was also the 50th anniversary of the 1963 March on Washington, when Morehouse graduate Martin Luther King Jr., class of 1948, delivered his iconic "I Have a Dream" speech at the March on Washington for Jobs and Freedom.
-The year also marked the 50th anniversary of King's "Letter from Birmingham Jail."
+The year also marked the 50th anniversary of King's "Letter from Birmingham Jail".
 The college also celebrated the 25th anniversary of the "A Candle in the Dark" Gala, which is an annual event that honors some of the world's leaders and raises scholarship funds for Morehouse students.